samoxbal/kubernetes-centos-ansible/README.md

 # kubernetes-centos-ansible

 Role for deploy Kubernetes cluster in Vagrant.

-It deploys 1 master node and 2 worker nodes by default.
+Use `vagrant up` to deploy 1 master node and 2 worker nodes.

+By default use Flannel CNI.

+# TODO

+deploy HA cluster
+add other CNI, like Calico